catnipglitch/Codex-CLI/README.md

 | `set <config-key> <config-value>` | Sets the configuration of your interaction with the model |

-Feel free to improve your experience by changing the token limit, engine id and temperature using the set command.
-For example, `# set engine cushman-codex`, `# set temperature 0.5`, `# set max_tokens 50`.
+Feel free to improve your experience by changing the token limit, model name and temperature using the set command.
+For example, `# set engine gpt-4o`, `# set temperature 0.5`, `# set max_tokens 50`.

 ## Prompt Engineering and Context Files

-This project uses a discipline called _prompt engineering_ to coax GPT-3 Codex to generate commands from natural language.
+This project uses a discipline called _prompt engineering_ to coax GPT-4o to generate commands from natural language.
 Specifically, we pass the model a series of examples of NL->Commands, to give it a sense of the kind of code it should be writing, and also to nudge it towards generating commands idiomatic to the shell you're using.
 These examples live in the `contexts` directory.
 See snippet from the PowerShell context below:

 ```powershell
 # what's the weather in New York?